My Sewer Service

 Any problems that occur within the private portion of the sanitary sewer system are the responsibility of the property owner.
-However, when a problem does occur, it is a good idea to call the city and have them check the main line to make sure the source of the problem is not actually in the main line.
-For information on how to protect your home or business from a sewer backup, see our sewer backup brochure (PDF).
+However, when a problem does occur, please call the Public Works Department at 651-792-7004.
+Staff can check the main line to make sure the source of the problem is not in the City’s main line.
+For information on how to protect your home or business from a sewer backup, see our sewer backup brochure.

 How much of the sewer line am I responsible for?

-Understanding Roseville’s new Sanitary Sewer Backup Cleanup Assistance Policy
+Understanding Roseville’s Sanitary Sewer Backup Cleanup Assistance Policy

-To protect the health and safety of residents, the Roseville City Council has approved a “Residential Sanitary Sewer Backup Cleanup Assistance Policy (PDF)” to provide for timely cleanup in the event of a sewer backup.
-If the backup is verified due to blockage in the city mainline, the city will arrange for prompt wet extraction, removal and disposal of carpeting and carpet padding, drywall, other wall materials, insulation, and sanitizing and deodorizing of floors and walls, as needed after a sanitary sewer backup up to a maximum cost of $5,000.
-Property owners who qualify for this City provided clean up service will be required to sign a Cleanup Agreement prior to the City's cleanup contractor commencing work.
+To protect the health and safety of residents, the Roseville City Council has approved a “Residential Sanitary Sewer Backup Cleanup Assistance Policy” to provide for timely cleanup in the event of a sewer backup.
+If City staff verifies the backup is due to blockage in the City mainline, the City will arrange for prompt wet extraction, removal and disposal of carpeting and carpet padding, drywall, other wall materials, insulation, and sanitizing and deodorizing of floors and walls, as needed after a sanitary sewer backup up to a maximum cost of $5,000.
+This work must be done by the City’s contractor.
+Property owners who qualify for this City-provided clean up service will be required to sign a Cleanup Agreement prior to the City's cleanup contractor commencing work.

-- If the blockage is determined to be in the individual sewer line to your property, the property owner is responsible to make arrangements and pay for the blockage to be cleared and for cleaning.
+- If the blockage is determined to be in the private portion of the sewer system, the property owner is responsible to make arrangements and pay for the blockage to be cleared and for cleaning.

-- If you have homeowners or another type of property insurance coverage, notify your insurance agent of the sewer backup.
+- If you have homeowners’ insurance, or another type of property insurance coverage, notify your insurance agent of the sewer backup.

 - To minimize damage and negative health effects, arrangements for cleaning should be made as soon as possible.

-The city’s action in undertaking or executing this policy does not constitute and shall not be interpreted as an admission of liability or fault.
-By adopting the new policy, property owners can use their own homeowner’s insurance policy to pay for damages, versus cleanup costs.
-Any property owner claims for damage resulting from sanitary sewer backups in the city system can still be submitted to the city for consideration by the city’s insurance carrier by calling Chris Miller, Finance Director, at 651-792-7031.
+The City’s action in undertaking or executing this policy does not constitute and shall not be interpreted as an admission of liability or fault.
+As benefit of this policy, property owners may use their homeowners insurance policy to pay for damages, rather than cleanup costs.
+Property owners may also submit a claim for damages for consideration by the City’s insurance carrier by calling the City’s Finance Director at 651-792-7031.

-View the “Residential Sanitary Sewer Backup Cleanup Assistance Policy (PDF)” here.
-If you have further questions, please call the Roseville Public Works Department at 651-792-7004.
+View the “Residential Sanitary Sewer Backup Cleanup Assistance Policy” here.
+If you have further questions, please call the Public Works Department at 651-792-7004.